18020132/dao-duc-tung.github.io/src/pages/ml-skills/the-ultimate-machine-learning-system/deployment-part-3-ml-infrastructure/index.md

 Scheduler helps to define when to run jobs.
 It handles jobs, queues, user-level quotas, etc. The scheduler is typically used for periodical jobs like batch jobs.

 Orchestrator helps to define where to run jobs.
-It handles containers, instances, clusters, replication, etc. It also helps in provisioning to allocate more instances to the instance pool as needed.
+It handles containers, instances, clusters, replication, etc. It also helps to allocate more instances to the instance pool as needed.
 Orchestrator is typically used for long-running jobs like services.

 Schedulers usually have some orchestrating capacity and vice versa.
 Often, a scheduler is run on top of orchestrators.
-For example, running Spark's job on top of k8s, running AWS Batch scheduler on top of EKS.
+For example, running Spark's job on top of k8s and running AWS Batch scheduler on top of EKS.

 ### ML workflow management

 ![ml-workflow-management][ml-workflow-management]

-The ML workflow can be defined by using a programming language (Python), or configuration files (YAML).
-Some tool examples are Airflow, Argo, KubeFlow, Metaflow.
+The ML workflow can be defined by using a programming language (Python) or configuration files (YAML).
+Some tool examples are Airflow, Argo, KubeFlow, and Metaflow.

 ## ML platform

-To deploy an image classification model, X's team needs to build tools like feature store, model store, model deployment, etc. To deploy an object detection model, Y's team needs to build the same tools.
-The company decides to build _a centralized platform_ to provide the above tools for multiple use cases.
+To deploy an image classification model, X's team needs to build tools like feature store, model store, model deployment, etc. Y's team needs to create the same tools to deploy an object detection model.
+The company decided to build _a centralized platform_ to provide the above tools for multiple use cases.
 This centralized platform is the ML platform.

 ML platform consists of three key components.